dewberryants/ANSIcht/README.md

 <img alt="Screenshot" src="docs/screen.webp"/>

+ansidote - short for ANSI.edit

 # Description
-ansidote is a simple text art editor that supports 24bit colors and unicode text.
+ansidote is a simple text art editor that supports 8bit colors and unicode text.
 Right now, the feature set is very limited to a basic, on-the-fly calculated color palette and pre-defined text characters, as well as single pixel drawing.